Apply for a UK Sponsor Licence

 - You are required to provide evidence that you have suitable procedures to monitor your sponsored employees.
 UKVI may visit your place of business in order to ensure that you are capable and honest.

-When assessing an application for a sponsor license the Home Office looks at:
+When assessing an application for a UK sponsor license the Home Office looks at:

 - Whether the organisation will be offering authentic employment that will meet the required skill level and applicable rates of pay.